Hip Hop Abs Ultimate Results

 Hip Hop Abs Ultimate Results is one of the most challenging dance workout programs there is because it gets your heartrate up a bit and does a good job of toning your abdominal muscles while you dance.
 Hip Hop Abs Extreme is about the same difficulty level as Hip Hop Abs Ultimate Results, but the cardio workout is longer (55 minutes), and the abdominal workout is more challenging.
 The downside of the Hip Hop Abs Extreme program is that I didn’t like the studio and cast as much as the studio and cast in Hip Hop Abs Ultimate Results.
 As a result I felt the Ultimate Results program was more enjoyable.

 If you are in reasonably good shape, I would recommend Hip Hop Abs Ultimate Results because it is the most challenging dance program and is a ton of fun.
-But if you are in really good shape but want to try some dance-like workouts, you might try Turbofire.
+Banish Fat, Boost Metabolism is a good choice if you want something a bit harder, but it is NOT at all a dance workout.
+If you are in really good shape but want to stick with something dance-like, you could try Turbofire.
 It is a little more like a kickboxing video with some plyometrics and dance moves mixed in, but it is very upbeat with a dance-like flavor and a bit harder than Hip Hop Abs Ultimate Results.
 If you really want to get a great workout while dancing, you could also try ordering (or renting from the library) both Hip Hop Abs programs and practicing the Learn To Dance routines.
 Once you learn them, you could play your own music and do the routines on your own to get a great workout.
 (The Learn to Dance routines are very challenging and a great cardio workout.)

 Hip Hop Abs and Rockin’ Body are similar dance programs that are a bit easier than Hip Hop Abs Ultimate Results or Hip Hop Abs Extreme.
 But if you aren’t in great shape or simply want more dance videos to add to your collection, they are good choices.
+Burlesque is another good choice if you want a fun and sassy workout to add to your dance workout collection.
 Zumba Fitness Total Body Transformation is another slightly easier dance program, but I don’t find it to be quite as much fun as Shaun T’s Hip Hop Abs and Rockin’ Body dance programs.